 It is considered a poor practice to only gather information without giving information.
-Remember how you benefitted from others' information and provide helpful information for those who will be looking for it.
+Remember how you benefited from others' information and provide helpful information for those who will be looking for it.

 LinkedIn.com is a useful database for career exploration and making career connections.
-The University of Virginia Alumni, Students and Friends Group on LinkedIn is another resource for finding out where UVA alums ended up after graduation and beyond.
+The University of Virginia Alumni, Students, Faculty, and Staff Group on LinkedIn is another resource for finding out where UVA alums ended up after graduation and beyond.
 You can also use the “Find Alumni” option (under the “Connections” tab), and even narrow by major.

 Get Started With LinkedIn

-Visit the LinkedIn For Students at university.linkedin.com to find instructional videos that help you understand the features and benefits of using LinkedIn, plus there are student specific resources.
+Visit the LinkedIn For Students to find instructional videos that help you understand the features and benefits of using Linkedin, plus there are student specific resources.
 You may also want to consult these resources: